abrarfrahman/Patchify_Gamma/README.md

 Contributors: *Abrar Rahman, Armand Bechy*

+A loose collection of example smart contracts and UX mockups.
+Asked the others in the group two weeks ago to take some accountability and help with the final deliverable.
+That did not work out.
+Abrar did not have enough time to make a working prototype because 1) he was working extensively with Armand on the pitch, business model, and slides, which should have been up to the other two non-technical team members; 2) he had no support from the two other CS majors on the team; and 3) our product is broad and ambitious so any meaningful demo would take a few weeks to properly spin up.

 ## Introduction
 Curating your digital professional presence is a universal headache in the modern era.
 Jumping through the hoops of the recruiting process often forces my peers to “out-lie” each other, exaggerating qualifications because 1) there are no consequences for doing so, and 2) everyone embellishes their skills.
 What if there was a way to leverage emerging technologies to disrupt recruiting, bringing hiring back to a fact-based, qualification-driven ideal?